michalmatuszczak/activate/docs/validation.md

 	Methods to define thread options (default is no options – None).

-You can also validate an entity at any moment by calling the “validate” method or the invariant methods.
+You can also validate an entity at any moment by calling the “**validate**” method or the invariant methods.